Cherreads

 No entity may artificially shift the global balance of power through mass-enhancement, cloning, or timeline disruption.

-Only the appointed Judges of the Paragon Council may execute judgment on a planetary or galactic level.
+Only the appointed Judges of the Paragon Council may execute judgment on a planetary, galactic or greater level.

 One must not create life that mimics the soul of another.

-The heretical act of violating any of these laws would immediately spur the wrath of the Judicator Corpse upon the offender.
+The heretical act of violating any of these laws would immediately spur the wrath of the Judicator Corps upon the offender.

-Or even the worst punishment of all, complete erasure from existence—removing all traces of their life from memories, records and history altogether.
+Or even the worst punishment of all, complete erasure—removing all traces of their life from memories, records and history altogether.

 Naturally, this was reserved for the gravest of offences, such as resurrection.